maxlieblich/math126/README.md

 Math 126
 ========

 We are rebuilding the University of Washington's online Math 126 course materials out in the open.
 We have just started.
+You can see the live course site (corresponding to the `gh-pages` branch of this repository) [here](http://maxlieblich.github.io/math126).

 ### Written in markdown
 The course notes have been (are being!) converted into markdown format.
 Each numbered folder corresponds to a lecture from the course; the old lecture slides are now markdown documents.
 Using pandoc, these documents can be convered to a bunch of formats: